Step by step guide to packing, storing, and moving.

 - Contact member organizations you have joined.
 Ask how you can end, sell or transfer your membership.

-- Inventory all household items to be moved.
+- Inventory of all household items to be moved.

 - Make a list of friends, relatives, and businesses who need to be notified of your move.